venkatachalamlab/OpenAutoScope-v2/documentation/sample_preparation.md

  - Gently tap the worm pick or platinum wire to encourage the worm to crawl onto the agar surface.
  - Place the NGM plate upside down on a 5"x5" glass slide, ensuring that the surface of the agar plate is facing the objective.

 2- Sample Preparation on Glass:
+Please note that this approach may impact the worms' natural movement.
+Only utilize this method if partial immobilization of the worms does not pose any issues for your specific experiment.
  - Pick a worm of interest using a worm pick or platinum wire and transfer it onto the center of the NGM plate.
  - Use a scalpel to carefully cut the agar around the worm, creating a large rectangle shape with dimensions of approximately 2"x2".
  - Use a scalpel to help lift the agar rectangle (remove the pieces close to the walls of the plate to make it easier to lift the agar pad).